emissary-ingress/emissary/reference/ambassador-with-aws.md

-# The Ambassador Edge Stack on AWS
+# Ambassador Edge Stack on AWS

 For the most part, the Ambassador Edge Stack is platform agnostic and will run in the same way regardless of your Kubernetes installation.